lcirvine/ipo_monitoring/README.md

 ## What it Does ##

 ### [IPO Monitoring](https://github.factset.com/lirvine/ipo_monitoring/blob/master/ipo_monitoring.py) ###
-There are several stages to IPO monitoring, this calls each script.
+There are several stages to IPO monitoring, a batch file runs ipo_monitoring which calls each script.
 Each piece has try and except blocks so that if one part fails, the other the parts can continue.

+Note: email_report is run by a separate batch file.

 ### [Source Reference](https://github.factset.com/lirvine/ipo_monitoring/blob/master/source_reference.py) ###
 I gather data from multiple websites and each one is different.
 I create a JSON file with the details of each website (the url, table elements, etc.) so that I know what to look for on each website.